tatudesigner/Design-Grid-Extension-for-Inkscape/README.md

 - **Customizable Grid Options:** Create grids with **columns** or **rows**.
 - **Flexible Settings:**
   - Specify the **number** of columns or rows.
-  - Adjust the **width** of each column/row.
+  - Adjust the **width/height** of each column/row.
-  - Configure **gutters** for spacing between columns/rows.
+  - Set **gutters** for spacing between columns/rows.
-  - Add optional **padding** for enhanced control.
+  - Add optional **padding** for enhanced spacing control.
-- **Responsive Design:** Adapts seamlessly to any Inkscape canvas size.
+- **Responsive Design:** Works seamlessly with any canvas size in Inkscape.
-- Perfect for **web layouts**, **print design**, or any grid-based project.
+- Ideal for **web layouts, print design,** or any grid-based projects.

 ---

-## 🤔 Why This Extension Was Created
+## 🤔 Why Was This Extension Created

-While Inkscape offers tools for creating grids with guides, they can sometimes feel unintuitive and clutter the workspace.
-Inspired by the sleek grid generation feature in tools like Figma, I wanted to develop something similar for Inkscape—**modern, clean, and intuitive**.
-This extension ensures that even novice users can easily generate functional and visually appealing grids for their designs.
+While Inkscape already provides options for creating grids with guides, these can often feel unintuitive, cluttering the workspace with too many lines.
+After seeing the clean and modern grid functionality in tools like Figma, I wanted to bring a similar experience to Inkscape.
+The goal was to create a tool that is **intuitive, functional, and user-friendly,** enabling even beginners to incorporate grid-based design seamlessly into their projects.

 ---

 ## 🚀 Why Use This Extension?

-Although Inkscape isn't primarily a prototyping tool like Figma, its versatility makes it an excellent option for both **digital** and **print design**.
-The Design Grid fills the gap, providing an easy-to-use solution for quickly generating custom grids, saving time, and ensuring design consistency.
+Although Inkscape isn't primarily a prototyping tool like Figma, its versatility makes it a great choice for designers working on both **digital** and **print projects**.
+The Responsive Grid Creator bridges the gap, offering a solution for quickly generating grids tailored to your needs.
+Whether you're building a web layout or designing brochures, this tool saves time and ensures consistency.

 ---

 ## 📥 Installation

 1. **Download the latest release** from the GitHub repository.
-2. Place the `.inx` file in the appropriate extensions directory for your operating system:
+2. Place the `.inx` file in the appropriate directory for your operating system:
     - **Linux:** `~/.config/inkscape/extensions/`
     - **Windows:** `%APPDATA%\inkscape\extensions\`
     - **MacOS:** `~/Library/Application Support/org.inkscape/extensions/`